freemanjackal/botcryptoslack/deployment-guide.md

 Be sure to change [heroku_app] with the name of your heroku app.

 ### Deploying cli-command
     git push heroku master
-This command will deploy to heroku the project.
-For python heroku use the requirements.txt to install needed dependencies.
-So in case you install new python dependencies run pip freeze > requirements.txt to update it with your latest dependencies.
+This command will deploy the project to heroku.
+For python, heroku use the requirements.txt to install the needed dependencies.
+So in case you install new python dependencies run:

+    pip freeze > requirements.txt
+to update it with your latest dependencies.

 Once this is done there is one more step to follow if you forked/cloned this repo.
 Create the database in postgreSql in heroku with this command.